-An ideal tetrahedron is a tetrahedron whose all four vertices are on the boundary of $\bH^3$ (see Figure \ref{idealtetrahedron}).
+An ideal tetrahedron is a tetrahedron all four of whose vertices are on the boundary of $\bH^3$ (see Figure \ref{idealtetrahedron}).
 By a suitable isometry of $\bH^3$ we can take the vertices to be at positions $0,1,z$ and infinity.
 This complex parameter $z$ is called the modulus (shape parameter) of the tetrahedron.

-A tetrahedron has 6 edges and correspondingly 6 face angles.
+A tetrahedron has six edges and, correspondingly, six face angles.
 For an ideal tetrahedron with modulus $z$, the two face angles on the opposite side of the tetrahedron are the same.
 These are given as the arguments of three complex parameters

 satisfying $z z' z''=-1$.
-These three distinct parametrization of tetrahedron modulus will play an important later, when we discuss our rules.
+These three distinct parametrizations of the tetrahedron modulus will play an important later, when we discuss our rules.

-When we glue the tetrahedra to construct 3-manifolds, we need to ensure that the sum of angles around an edge sum up to $2\pi$.
+When we glue the tetrahedra to construct 3-manifolds, we need to ensure that the angles around an edge sum up to $2\pi$.
 Since the angles of tetrahedra could be described either by $z, z'$ or $z''$ depending on the parametrization, we have

-where we classified a tetrahedron $m$ depending on the angle around the edge is parametrized by $z^{(m)}, z'^{(m)}$ or $z''^{(m)}$.
-We call these equations \emph{gluing equations}.\footnote{They are also called structure equations.} In the boundary torus this simply is represented the the condition that the product of $z$ around a vertex is trivial.
-We will come back to this equation in section \ref{sec.structure}.
+where we classified a tetrahedron $m$ depending on whether the angle around the edge is parametrized by $z^{(m)}, z'^{(m)}$ or $z''^{(m)}$.
+We call these equations \emph{gluing equations}.\footnote{They are also called structure equations.} In the boundary torus this simply represents the the condition that the product of $z$ around a vertex is trivial.
+We refer to this equation in section \ref{sec.structure}.